MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 # Customer intent: As an identity administrator, I want to understand how users can register a passkey in Microsoft Authenticator

 ---
-# Register Microsoft Authenticator passkey on Android or iOS device in MySecurityInfo
+# Register Microsoft Authenticator passkey on Android or iOS device in MySecurityInfo (preview)

 # [:::image type="icon" source="media/icons/ios-icon.png" border="false"::: **iOS**](#tab/iOS)

-This article shows how to register a passkey in Microsoft Authenticator with your iOS using My Security info [Security info](https://mysignins.microsoft.com/Security info).
+This article shows how to register a passkey in Microsoft Authenticator with your iOS using [My Security info](https://mysignins.microsoft.com/security).
 Passkeys in Microsoft Authenticator can be added directly from your device or through cross-device registration using another device, such as a laptop.
 Your device needs to run least iOS 17 or later.

 ## Same device registration